My minced pork congee recipe has been in the family for ages. It is simple and easy to make.

 Cook till the rice is done.
 Remember, stir constantly

-Stir till the rice grains break up even more and resemble thick soup
+Cook and stir till the minced pork is done and the rice grains break up even more and resemble thick soup

-Serve in a chinese soup bowl, garnish with the ginger, spring onions, sesame seed oil, and pepper
+Serve in a cChinese soup bowl, garnish with the ginger, spring onions, sesame seed oil, and pepper

 Directions (for slow cooker)